andy-maier/pytest-easy-server/docs/usage.rst

 Running pytest as a developer
 -----------------------------

-When running pytest with this plugin on your local system, you are prompted (in the command line) for the vault password upon first use of a particular vault file.
+When running pytest with the **pytest-easy-server** plugin on your local system, you are prompted (in the command line) for the vault password upon first use of a particular vault file.
 The password is then stored in the keyring service of your local system to avoid future such prompts.

 The section :ref:`Running pytest in a CI/CD system` describes the use of an environment variable to store the password which avoids the password prompt.
-For security reasons, you should not use this approach when you run pytest.
+For security reasons, you should not use this approach when you run pytest locally.
 The one password prompt can be afforded, and subsequent retrieval of the vault password from the keyring service avoids further prompts.

 .. _`Running pytest in a CI/CD system`: